 You should see a screen with 'Congratulations' and an 'INIT' button.
 Press the INIT button and pair with your admin using a new pairing code.

-The image above contains Defiant Dingirma v7.4.11, though it's likely there's been a more recent release of lamassu-machine.
+The images above contain Grand Gilgamesh v8.1.5, though it's possible there's been a more recent release of lamassu-machine.

-Once initialised and paired to the server, please let us know the output of the server command lamassu-devices, and we'll look for the new machine online and update it.
+Once initialised and paired to the server, please let us know the device ID of the machine from your server's 'Maintenance > Machine Status > [Machine Name]' panel, and we can update it remotely.